0xjoma/0xjoma/README.md

 👋 Hello, I am Jomael Ortiz Perez, known in the digital community as `0xjoma`

-🔍 I have always been captivated by the digital dance of ones and zeros.
-This passion led me to delve deep into cybersecurity, where I am currently a student honing my skills.

-🛡️ My ultimate goal?
-To create a safer online space for everyone.
-Driven by a passion for digital defense, I am constantly exploring and deciphering the intricate world of cybersecurity.
+🔍 I am Active military member currently pursuing a M.S. in Cybersecurity at the University of Wisconsin-La Crosse, with a background in Information Systems and Cybersecurity, committed to strengthening digital defenses and fostering knowledge sharing in the dynamic field of cybersecurity.

-📚 Outside the realm of binaries, I am a staunch advocate for knowledge sharing.
+📚 I am a staunch advocate for knowledge sharing.
 I use my blog and X to chronicle my cybersecurity journey, share insights from my academic pursuits, and participate in discussions on the ever-evolving cybersecurity landscape.

 ## I am currently working on:
-* [x] Finalizing my B.S.
-Information Systems and Cybersecurity on December 2023
-* [x] Next Academic Adventure; thrilled to announce that I have been accepted into the M.S. in Cybersecurity at the Univeristy of Wisconsin--La Crosse
+* Next Academic Adventure; thrilled to announce that I have been accepted into the M.S. in Cybersecurity at the Univeristy of Wisconsin--La Crosse
 * Security+ certification
-* [x] My Cybersecurity portfolio/blog
-* [x] Leveling my skills on Hack The Box
+* Leveling my skills on Hack The Box
-* [x] Side projects to build my portfolio
+* Side projects to build my portfolio

 ## I am curently learning:
-* Advanced Linux
+* Encryption
-* Networks, VPNs, and Firewalls

 ## How to reach me:
 ![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/0xjoma)